9 Best Indoor Crops You Can Grow At HomeMarch 18, 2020

 What you need to do is create a proper drainage system in the pot and use well-draining soil.
-Throughout their growth, it is also important to keep the pots watered and fertilized weekly with dilute organic fertilizer.
+Throughout their growth, it is also important to keep the pots watered and fertilized weekly with dilute organic fertiliser.

 Although huge carrots seldom come out of indoor planting, you will be able to enjoy a crop all year round.
 This vegetable needs less space and can mature quickly.